 The ability to collect on a judgment must ultimately be the focus when considering litigation.
 What are the available methods to enforce the judgement?
 Does the defendant have sufficient assets to satisfy the judgment?
 Are the defendant’s assets easy to locate?
 Does the defendant have insurance that will cover the judgment?
 Is the defendant profitable to where garnishment is a possibility?
 These are all questions to ask investigate when deciding if litigation is going to be sensible.

-If you would like an assessment of whether you have a viable commercial lawsuit, call Snellings Law LLC at 973.265.6100 to speak with an experienced commercial litigator.
+If you would like an assessment of whether you have a viable commercial lawsuit in NJ, call Snellings Law LLC at 973.265.6100 to speak with an experienced commercial litigator.